freifeld/fastSCSP/Readme.md

 	 python demo.py -i <img_filename> -n <nPixels_on_side> --i_std <i_std>

-In the initialization, the area of each superpixel is, more or less, nPixels_on_side is^2.
+In the initialization, the area of each superpixel is, more or less, nPixels_on_side^2.
 Let K denote the number of superpixels.
 High nPixels_on_side means small K and vice versa.

 Note that the computation time *decreases* as the number of superpixels, K, increases.